Confederate States of America: Population

-The United States Census of 1860 gives a picture of the overall 1860 population for the areas that had joined the Confederacy.
-Note that the population numbers exclude non-assimilated Indian tribes.
+The 1860 United States census gives a picture of the population for the areas that had joined the Confederacy.
+The population numbers exclude non-assimilated Indian tribes.

-In 1860, the areas that later formed the eleven Confederate states (and including the future West Virginia) had 132,760 (1.46%) free blacks.
-Males made up 49.2% of the total population and females 50.8% (whites: 48.60% male, 51.40% female; slaves: 50.15% male, 49.85% female; free blacks: 47.43% male, 52.57% female).
+In 1860, the areas that later formed the eleven Confederate states (and including the future West Virginia) had 132,760 (2%) free blacks.
+Males made up 49% of the total population and females 51%.

 Rural and urban population

 The CSA was overwhelmingly rural.
-Few towns had populations of more than 1,000 – the typical county seat had a population of fewer than 500.
-Cities were rare; of the twenty largest U.S. cities in the 1860 census, only New Orleans lay in Confederate territory – and the Union captured New Orleans in 1862.
+Few towns had populations of more than 1,000—the typical county seat had a population under 500.
+Of the twenty largest U.S. cities in the 1860 census, only New Orleans lay in Confederate territory.
 Only 13 Confederate-controlled cities ranked among the top 100 U.S. cities in 1860, most of them ports whose economic activities vanished or suffered severely in the Union blockade.
 The population of Richmond swelled after it became the Confederate capital, reaching an estimated 128,000 in 1864.
-Other Southern cities in the border slave-holding states such as Baltimore, Washington, D.C., Wheeling, Alexandria, Louisville, and St. Louis never came under the control of the Confederate government.

-The cities of the Confederacy included most prominently in order of size of population:
+The cities of the Confederacy included (by size of population):

-(See also Atlanta in the Civil War, Charleston, South Carolina, in the Civil War, Nashville in the Civil War, New Orleans in the Civil War, Wilmington, North Carolina, in the American Civil War, and Richmond in the Civil War).